 The Rollins Center connects four distinct areas in a single, state-of-the-art structure: a 60,000-SF multi-purpose student center, expanded dining hall boasting a wide variety of food stations, 350-seat, versatile banquet facility and 40,000-SF modern library named for Young Harris’ most famous son, Zell Miller, and his wife, Shirley.
-The stunning Campus Center is designed to be the focal point of the growing campus.

 The campus center provides dedicated office and meeting space for student media, Student Government Association, religious life, Greek organizations and other clubs.
 It also includes multiple lounge areas, informal meeting space, computer workstations, and convenience store.
 Additionally, the more than 500-seat dining hall replaces the College’s current 270-seat space.
 Food stations will feature nutritious, customized made-to-order meals, plus grab-and-go options.

 The building is constructed of a structural steel and concrete frame, a masonry, glass, metal panel and wood exterior skin and both single ply and metal roof systems.
-Interior design will consist of Class A finishes with an emphasis on wood to create a very social and comfortable environment for the student body.
+Interior design consists of Class A finishes with an emphasis on wood to create a very social and comfortable environment for the student body.